msys2/msys2.github.io/web/docs/who-is-using-msys2.md

 * [Gaphor](https://gaphor.org) uses MSYS2 for its Windows releases and for CI
 * [OpenModelica](https://openmodelica.org/) uses MSYS2 for building the OpenModelica tools and compiling the generated simulation code on Windows.
 * [Nuwen's MinGW Build](https://nuwen.net/mingw.html) uses MSYS2 to build the files.
+* [Webots](https://github.com/cyberbotics/webots) uses MSYS2 to build Webots on Windows and for CI.

 *Feel free to add your project to this list!*